Gochad/AutoGuard/README.md

 ### TODO
 1. process somehow video from game and get data from it (eventually C# script to get sensors data)
 2. add db (probably mongodb)
-3. write testcases - because now I am loading only one save and drive to one place
-4. be prepared to integrate with other autonomous riding envs (other than seamless autonomous driving mod)
+3. be prepared to integrate with other autonomous riding envs (other than seamless autonomous driving mod)

+#### shortterm
+- save data from testcases to separate files

 ### More informations
 [more docs](https://docs.google.com/document/d/1IKcRw_cjcgbgFVxM3nnlapJooMkW_Ll9Ibul6B54esw)